onb3891/SoundDelay/README.md

 4. Optionally generating detailed visualizations of the analysis and outputting latency values to a file.

 ### Sample Analysis Output
-*(You may want to replace this path with a link to an actual image in your repository if `samples/set1/latency_corelation.jpg` is a placeholder)*
 ![Sample Latency Analysis](samples/set1/latency_corelation.jpg)

 The visualization typically shows: